Fenris42/Fenris42.github.io/Game_Modding.md

 ### Description:

-A script for Minecraft mod [CC: Tweaked](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked){:target="_blank"} a fork and continuation of the popular mod [ComputerCraft](https://www.curseforge.com/minecraft/mc-mods/computercraft){:target="_blank"}.
+A script for Minecraft mod [CC: Tweaked](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked){:target="_blank"} a fork  of the popular mod [ComputerCraft](https://www.curseforge.com/minecraft/mc-mods/computercraft){:target="_blank"}.

-CC: Tweaked adds to Minecraft basic [computers](https://www.computercraft.info/wiki/Computer){:target="_blank"} for programming and [turtles](https://www.computercraft.info/wiki/Turtle){:target="_blank"} which are programmable robots.
+CC: Tweaked adds basic [computers](https://www.computercraft.info/wiki/Computer){:target="_blank"} for programming, as well as [turtles](https://www.computercraft.info/wiki/Turtle){:target="_blank"} which are programmable robots, to the game.
 Scripts written in Lua, utilizing the [CC: Tweaked API](https://tweaked.cc/module/turtle.html){:target="_blank"} can perform a wide variety of tasks.
 In this case, mining.

 ### Features:
 - Mines in a 3x3 block pattern.
 - Ore blocks on tunnel walls are opportunistically mined.
-	- Turtle scans the walls as it mines the main tunnel and anything with ore in its name will be mined as it passes by.
+	- Turtle scans the walls as it moves through the main tunnel, mining anything with “ore” in its name.
 - Places a torch every 10 blocks.
 - Floor and wall patching when required using cobblestone.
 - Flooding detection in case you tunnel into a body of water or lava.
-	- Turtle will move back and block the tunnel off to contain flooding using cobblestone.
+	- Turtle will move back and block the tunnel off using cobblestone to contain flooding.
 	- If tunnel is above liquid level, a bridge will be created instead.
 - Configurable junk filtering from inventory so you only bring back what you want.
-- Return to start position when inventory is full, out of fuel or tunnel flooding detected.
+- Returns to start position when inventory is full, out of fuel or tunnel flooding detected.

 ### Design Choices:
+- Default tunnel program was very basic and was insufficient for my needs.
-- Default tunnel program dug a 3x2 tunnel of a length input at start and did not return.
+	- Tunnel was dug to a length input at start and did not return.
-	- This resulted in having to go down a tunnel to retrieve the turtle after completion.
+	- Completion resulted in having to go down a tunnel to retrieve the turtle.
-	- Turtle did not stop if inventory full and would leave items on the ground.
+	- The turtle did not stop if its inventory was full and would leave items on the ground.
 	- Inventory would be mostly junk blocks like cobblestone and little ore.
-	- Tunnel would be dark and full of monsters.
+	- The tunnel would be dark and full of monsters.

-- Originally built to be a simple 3x3 miner and return home when inventory full, but added additional functionality and improvements as time went on.
+- I added the following functionality:
-	- Added auto torching to light up the tunnel and prevent monster spawns.
+	- Auto torching to light up the tunnel and prevent monster spawns.
-	- Added patching of floor with cobblestone for easy traversal.
+	- Patching of floor with cobblestone for easy traversal.
-	- Added patching of walls when there was no block to place torch on.
+	- Patching of the walls when there was no block to place a torch on.
-		- Later improved even more to replace a gravity block like gravel with cobble first to prevent torch falling off wall if block under it was mined.
+		- Later further improved to replace a gravity block like gravel with cobble first to prevent the torch falling off the wall if the block under it was mined.
 	- Wrote enhanced dig function to continually dig and check until area was clear.
-This solved issues of digging into gravity blocks like gravel or sand.
+This solved an issue where the turtle was digging into gravity blocks like gravel or sand.
-	- Added a junk filter to empty inventory of blocks like cobblestone when inventory was full then continue mining.
+	- A junk filter to drop blocks like cobblestone when inventory was full, then continue mining.
 		- Later made a user customizable dynamic list.
-	- Added flood detection in case turtle mines into a water or lava pocket.
+	- Flood detection in case the turtle mines into a water or lava pocket.
-		- Turtle will move back 3 blocks then build a wall to contain the leak.
+		- The turtle will move back 3 blocks then build a wall to contain the leak.
-	- Added various checks for when the turtle was done mining including:
+	-Various checks for when the turtle was done, including:
-		- Enough fuel in inventory to continue mining or to return home safely.
+		- Enough fuel on board to continue mining or to return home safely.
 		- Flood detection.
 		- Inventory full.
-	- A report displayed on return about why tunneling was finished.
+	- A report displayed on return that shows why the tunneling was finished.

 ### Retrospective:
-- This was a very fun project and will definitely write another turtle script in the future.
+- This was a very fun project and I will definitely write another turtle script in the future.
-- Scope creep happened for sure as development and testing went on.
-But I didn't want this script to have the same left wanting feelings as I did about the default tunnel program.
+- I definitely experienced scope creep as development and testing went on, but I didn’t want this script to give me the same feeling of dissatisfaction that the default tunnel program left me with.
-- In the end I felt quite confident in what I had made and reworked it to be cleaner and configurable so I could share this code with others.
+- In the end, I felt quite confident in what I had made.
+What was intended to be a personal program, I could now share with others.

 ---